mhbeals/mhwood.github.io/glossary/geographic-coverage.md

 ## Examples:
 <img src="https://upload.wikimedia.org/wikipedia/commons/7/70/Maidenhead-Advertiser-First-Newspaper-Edition.jpg">

 > Front page of the *Maidenhead Advertiser*, 28 July 1869.
-The masthead provides a list of towns in which the newspaper is distributed.
+The publisher's statement provides a list of towns in which the newspaper is distributed.
 [Wikimedia Commons](https://commons.wikimedia.org/wiki/File:Maidenhead-Advertiser-First-Newspaper-Edition.jpg).

 “The letter campaign of 1894 was just the beginning of a life spent
     agitating for representation and equality for poor women.
 Nield’s